turingschool/curriculum-site/module3/lessons/intro_to_cypress_prework.md

   cy.get('.card').first().find('button').should('exist')
 })
 ```
 Boom!
 We're passing AND we're not actually hitting the API 🥳
+Note: Click on the text with the green checkmark to open up a more detailed view.

 ![Cypress UI](../../assets/images/lessons/cypress/cypress-ui-2.png)